 With the sweet smell of fall in the air, Kennywood transforms into a festival of fun!
 Pumpkins replace flowers, and cornstalks sprout up throughout the park.
 Young riders can enjoy Kiddieland and favorites such as the Merry-Go-Round, Auto Race, and Jack Rabbit, plus the new Thomas Town™ at Kennywood, hay rides, and traditional fun fall activities in West Mifflin!

 For two weekends in October, you can enjoy lions, tigers, bears, and endless Halloween sights at ZooBoo at the Pittsburgh Zoo & PPG Aquarium.
-Enter the not-so-scary haunt spots, if you dare; create creepy crafts at Casper's Craft Corner; race through the children's hay maze; show off your costume in a special Halloween parade and costume contest; and trick-or-treat throughout the Zoo, collecting treats from local businesses.
+Enter the not-so-scary haunt spots, if you dare; come dressed in your favorite costume for the all-new, not-so-scary Trick-Or-Treat Trail ;join the Monster Mash Dance Off; and trick-or-treat throughout the Zoo, collecting treats from local businesses.

 ZooBoo, Erie Zoo